fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

   <img src="/img/kubernetes/service.png" height="100%" width="100%">
 </center></p>

+<h3 id="ingress">Ingress</h3>

+<p style="text-align: justify;">The <a href="https://kubernetes.io/docs/concepts/services-networking/ingress/">Ingress</a> <em>is an API object that manages external access to the services in a cluster.
+Traffic routing is controlled by rules defined on the Ingress resource.</em> The <a href="https://medium.com/@onai.rotich/services-and-ingress-7afc517f2ec6">difference between service and ingress</a>is that service create a single point of access to a group of pods, and ingress expose multiple services using one IP through rules that define the graphic.</p>

 <h3 id="volume">Storage</h3>

 <p style="text-align: justify;">The <a href="https://kubernetes.io/docs/concepts/storage/volumes/">volume</a> is a directory which is accessible to the containers in a pod.
 The volume persists even if container restart.
 However, the volumes are removed when the Pods are destroyed.
 Considering One-Node environment, the hostPath property helps to keep the data visible for that Node.</p>